MI-AFP/tutorials/tutorials/06_io-test-doc.md

 #### Own datatypes and `Arbitrary`

 If you have your own types, you need to make them an instance of the typeclass `Arbitrary`.
-Then QuickCheck can generate examples:
+Then QuickCheck can generate examples for them, too:

 ```haskell
 import Test.QuickCheck